audioquality/gwc/README.md

 ## ToDo

 This codebase seems a little clunky from the UI perspective.
 Considering it is more than a decade old, it makes no sense to build more advanced features on top of this code.
-A good idea might be a complete GUI rewrite, while keeping the original audio restoration function base.
-The new GUI should make possible:
+A good idea might be a complete code rewrite, while keeping the original audio restoration function base.
+The GWC should have:

- * multithreading support
- * 24 bit audio support
+ * multithreaded audio processing
  * lossless audio import/export
  * better playback waveform visualisation
+ * 24 bit audio support
  * clipping restoration

+Currently the playback buffering can fail, if another CPU intensive task is running.
+Even during GWC waveform scrolling and main window resizing!
+This is very painful "buggy" behavior and cannot be changed within the current implementation :(

 ## License

-This code is released under the GNU GPL, see COPYING file.
+This program is released under the GNU GPL, see the COPYING file.